-Gethsemane Cemetery also has both the Android and iPhone apps available from their respective app stores.
-These apps allow you to not only search for your loved ones, but will also use the GPS capability in your device to show you your present location in relation to the location you are searching for.
-This provides you with a visual navigational aid to assist you in locating your loved ones.
+Gethsemane Cemetery also has a new web app which allows you to not only search for your loved ones, but will also use the GPS capability in your device to show you your present location in relation to the location you are searching for.
+This provides you with a visual and navigational aid to assist you in locating your loved ones.

 At Gethsemane Cemetery, our goal is to keep our families informed.

-We invite you to “like” us on Facebook , “follow” us on Twitter or add us to your “Circles” on Google+.
-Additionally any email address we have on file will receive our electronic newsletter.
+We invite you to “like” us on Facebook or “follow” us on Twitter.
+Additionally, any email address we have on file will receive our electronic newsletter.
 Please take a moment to provide your information via our Contact Us page, if you would like to receive our newsletter.

-Yes we do.
-All persons that have: arranged for a burial; been included on a Family Record Form; or completed pre arrangements have received a copy of our Rules and Regulations.
+Yes we do have a have a printed Rules & Regulations Form.
+All persons that have arranged for a burial, been included on a Family Record Form, or completed pre-arrangements have received a copy of our Rules and Regulations Form.
 If you would like a copy, please download our Cemetery Rules and Regulations PDF where you may either read, download or print them for yourself.
 If you prefer to have a copy mailed to you, please Contact Us and we would be happy to mail you a copy.

-Yes we do.
-And while it is always difficult to create guidelines which a wide and diverse group of persons will agree on, our goal is to make the cemetery grounds neat and clean with an atmosphere of simplicity, dignity and elegance.
+It is always difficult to create guidelines that support our diverse population at Gethsemane.
+Our goal is to make the cemetery grounds neat and clean with an atmosphere of simplicity, dignity and elegance.
 At the same time, we must ensure that the cemetery grounds are a safe place for visitors as well as workers.
 Gethsemane Cemetery makes every effort to enforce our guidelines uniformly and with compassion.

 We understand that families wish to decorate their loved ones burial location in various ways, but for over 25 years, Gethsemane Cemetery has not allowed artificial decorations for a number of reasons.
 First, artificial decorations may appear to be plastic, but they contain metal wire which is extremely dangerous to visitors and employees with the use of mowers, trimmers, snow blowers, etc. Second, artificial decorations fade and become unsightly in a short period of time which can mar the overall beauty of the cemetery.
 Third, landfills and recycling have driven the cost of trash removal higher.
 We recycle all the organic matter collected, and artificial decorations are not recyclable.